JoshData/python-email-validator/README.md

 **put the normalized form in your database** and always normalize before checking if an address is in your database.
 When using this in a login form, set `check_deliverability` to `False` to avoid unnecessary DNS queries.

+See below for examples for caching DNS queries and calling the library asynchronously with `await`.

 Usage
 -----